-If one of the staff in your office resigning and someone else replaces his position, that’s employee turnover.
+If one of the staff in your office resigns and someone else replaces his position, that’s employee turnover.
 This is very common and can be beneficial if staff who replace those people work better.
 But if the employee turnover is too high, your company will be at a disadvantage.
 What is the best way to control employee turnover?
 Read along to know more about it.

-Definition of employee turnover
+Definition of Employee Turnover

 According to Wikipedia, employee turnover is the act of replacing existing employees in a company with new ones.
 There are two main reasons that cause your employees to leave the company.
 There are people who leave your company because they get a better job, receive an offer with a better salary, focus on their studies, and many other reasons.
 But there are also those who had to leave their job because the company let them go.
 However, you rarely use this aspect as a benchmark for employee turnover calculations.
 The high number of employee turnover who leave their job voluntarily is the one you have to consider because we associate it with internal company management.